jianxiaoguo/website/content/en/docs/installing-workflow/workflow.md

 Drycc Workflow includes everything it needs to run out of the box.
 However, these defaults are aimed at simplicity rather than production readiness.
 Production and staging deployments of Workflow should, at a minimum, use off-cluster storage which is used by Workflow components to store and backup critical data.
-Should an operator need to completely re-install Workflow, the required components can recover from off-cluster storage.
+Should an operator need to completely reinstall Workflow, the required components can recover from off-cluster storage.
 See the documentation for [configuring object storage](configuring-object-storage.md) for more details.